kcudding/ecotheory.github.io/teach/RIntro/Multiple_LM.md

 ##      1.577214      1.780762      1.165722
 ```

 Our variables look good.
-If multicollinearity is found (vif > 5 indicates problematic amount of multicollinearity), we can try to remove it by identify and remove the predictor variable that is causing troubles.
+If multicollinearity is found (vif > 5 is a common threshold to use for indicating a problematic amount of multicollinearity), we can try to remove it by identify and remove the predictor variable that is causing troubles.

 ### Output interpretation